This post contains compensated links. Please read our disclaimer for more info.

 Just south of the airport, Jimbaran offers beautiful sunsets and seafood at the many beach side cafes.
 A great spot to relax and enjoy everything the resorts have to offer.
 Intercontinental Bali Resort is a gorgeous resort right on the beach with a kids club and has family rooms but can get expensive.

 Movenpick Jimbaran Resort is a great family resort with only a short walk to the beach.
-We enjoyed Sunday Brunch and a swim in the pools, you can find our review here.
+We enjoyed staying at Movenpick Bali is June 2022, you can find our full review here.
 We stayed at the Sea Shanty Villa in 2017 and is a 4 bedroom kid friendly villa close to the beach.
-Check out Cuca for lovely food experience and Fat Chow at Temple Hill for delicious meals.
+Check out Cuca for a lovely food experience and La Brassiere for delicious meals.

 Drawbacks: Jimbaran is quite laid back and lacks market shopping like Kuta or Legian.
 Some families find it too quiet.